Wall Street Investment + Venture Capital Forum

 Shai Schmidt is bankruptcy attorney.
 Shai practices at Kasowitz Benson Torres LLP focuses on restructuring and creditors’ rights matters, including contested Chapter 11 plan confirmation, DIP financing and cash collateral use, intercreditor litigation and other matters involving bankruptcy litigation.

 He has worked on matters for creditors’ committees, bondholders, lenders, equity holders, indenture trustees and other significant parties-in-interest in many of the nation’s largest in-court and out-of-court restructurings.

 This event starts on Tuesday October 23rd at 6:00 PM.

 This Wall Street Investment + Venture Capital Forum will take place on Tuesday evening, October 23rd, bringing together top executives and like-minded professionals from the finance industry.

 The evening kicks off with dinner, drinks, and networking, where you’ll find fresh faces and reconnect with some familiar ones.
 After this segment, you will take a seat at a roundtable session where you will join in on a meaningful discussion regarding the current market and various investment philosophies.

 The roundtable format is designed to create an open atmosphere for valuable group discussion.
 This your opportunity to personally get to know some of the most talented and successful professionals within the industry - so don’t be shy, speak up!

 Interested in speaking?
-Please contact Jordyn Willens at firstname.lastname@example.org, Ariella Fox at email@example.com, or Dani Ganot at Dani@yjpnewyork.com
+Please contact Jordyn Willens at firstname.lastname@example.org or Ariella Fox at email@example.com